Aleph-Alpha/pharia-engine/resource_eval/README.md

   incrementally, the first skill added is `sample_py1.wasm`.
 * `skills`: Lists all the skills.
 * `execute_skill sample_py1 Alice 100 20`: Executes a skill with the name `sample_py1` and
-  greets `Alice`, while doing so 100 KBytes memory and 20 ms of wall time are wasted.
+  greets `Alice`, while doing so 100 KBytes of memory and 20 ms of wall time are wasted.
   The 20 is optional and defaults to 0, the 100 is optional and defaults to 0.
 * `execute_all Alice 0 0`: Executes all skills that are listed with the given parameters.